Women’s Health Residency

 Why I serve as a mentor: Research has shown that having a professional mentor is beneficial to advancing your career.
 From personal experience, I value the benefit of surrounding myself with others who can give me a different perspective on a patient case, problem or project.
 By serving as a mentor I hope to pass on my knowledge and support a resident’s professional growth.

-Undergraduate school: University Of Massachusetts - Amherst
+Undergraduate school: University of Tampa

 Erika N. Johnson, MPT, PT